Jovan Subotić: Patriot

 In his memoirs, Jovan Subotić recalled that the fateful events of 1848 propelled him irrevocably into the public life.
 He remembered the revolution in Vienna on March 13, which was soon followed by the revolution in Budapest on the 15th of the same month.
 The first demand addressed to the Parliament in Pest was the request for abolition of censorship.
 Subotić was among the petitioners and he subsequently lost the job that gave him 600 florins yearly.

 His zeal for the national cause led him, in 1848 and 1849, to issue several news releases, articles and pamphlets, to which many of the foremost publicists in Serbia and Montenegro contributed, including Ilarion Ruvarac and Petar II Petrović Njegoš.
 For some time the Hungarians made it impossible for him to live in Hungarian-controlled Serbian territory, and when, in 1849, he returned to the Hungarian capital he found that his law practice had greatly diminished.

-Later, he moved to Novi Sad where he was chosen vice-Zupan of Sremska zupanija (the Zupanate of Srem), and in 1862 he became a member of the Appeals Court in Zagreb.
+Later, he moved to Novi Sad.
+In 1861, he was chosen to become a deputy župan of the Syrmia County in the Kingdom of Croatia.
+During his time in Croatia, in 1862 he became a member of the Appeals Court in Zagreb.
 In 1865 he was appointed representative to the Zagreb Sabor where he played an important political role.
+He was elected to the Sabor and served from 1865 to 1867.

 In 1867 Subotić attended the First All-Russian Ethnographic Exhibition and the Pan-Slavic Congress in Moscow, and as a result of it, he lost his government post.

+He served as President of Matica srpska from 1868 to 1872.

-From 1870 to 1872 he was the editor of a political journal called Srpski Narod (The Serbian Public) in Novi Sad, and in 1873 he opened a law practice in Osijek.
-In 1884 he moved to Zemun, where he remained until his death on 16 January 1886.
+From 1870 to 1872 he was the editor of a political journal called Srpski Narod (The Serbian Public) in Novi Sad.
+In 1873 he opened a law practice in Osijek, where he lived until 1884.
+He then moved to Zemun.
+He was also elected as a representative for Ilok and for Ruma in the Croatian Parliament.
+He remained there until his death on 16 January 1886.